Guide to Preparing a Development Application

 It’s important that your DA is complete and accurate – this will enable it to be processed by Council in a timely manner.
 Your DA must include:

-- Completed Development Application forms, including landowners’ consent.
+- Completed Development Application form, including landowners’ consent.
 You may need to complete more than one form, depending on your development

 - Statement of Environmental Effects (SEE)